 Accidents and emergencies

 In Australia, not everyone needs private health insurance, especially if you are in a life-threatening situation.
-In a situation like that depicted in the iSelect advertisement, if someone is bitten by a snake, they'll end up in their nearest public hospital as an emergency-ward patient and receive high quality emergency care for free.
+In an emergency you'll end up in your nearest public hospital as an emergency ward patient and receive high quality care for free.

-Another issue is the reliance on for-profit comparison sites, all of which have a clear incentive to sell consumers any kind of health insurance product – including junk policies – rather than advising against the need for the product in the first place.
+Another issue is the reliance on for-profit comparison sites, all of which have a clear incentive to sell you any kind of health insurance product – including junk policies – rather than helping you figure out if you need insurance in the first place.

 Tax and health insurance

-The other stick the government wields to drive people to private health insurance is a charge called the Lifetime Health Cover (LHC) loading.
+This is the other stick the government wields to drive people to private health insurance.
 The LHC loading affects you if you take out hospital cover after your 31st birthday, or if you have any long gaps between cover.
 If you don't take out hospital cover before you turn 31, and you do eventually take it out, you'll pay an extra 2% on your premiums for every year you waited.
 If you never get private health insurance, the LHC loading will never affect you.
 In any case, CHOICE crunched the numbers and figured out you're probably better off paying the loading, instead of buying insurance you don't want just to reduce your bill later on.

 Young people should be asking: Do I need health insurance?

-"It's important to realise that every Australian already has health cover through Medicare, and if you're deciding to go private, it pays to be aware of exactly what you're getting in terms of cost, coverage and value for money," says Matt Levey, CHOICE's director of content, campaigns and communications.
+"It's important to realise that every Australian already has health cover through Medicare, and if you're deciding to go private, it pays to be aware of exactly what you're getting in terms of cost, coverage and value for money," says Dean Price, CHOICE's health insurance expert.

-"We want Aussies to fight back against the industry fear campaign so we've created a free tool at doineedhealthinsurance.com.au," Levey says.
+"We want people to fight back against the industry fear campaign so we've created a free tool at doineedhealthinsurance.com.au," Price says.
 "The site asks you a few simple questions to help you decide if you actually would benefit financially from taking out private hospital cover."